 Works by David Mamet that don't have their own pages include examples of:

-- Rapid Fire Interrupting: Oleanna, where Carol barely gets to finish a sentence in Act I.
+- Rapid-Fire Interrupting: Oleanna, where Carol barely gets to finish a sentence in Act I.

 - Sliding Scale of Idealism vs. Cynicism: More cynical, particularly in Glengarry Glen Ross

 - Tragic Hero: John in Oleanna.
 A university lecturer about to get his tenure, with a loving wife and a payment on a house going through, decides to help a female student falling behind in his class.
-He makes a few off-the-cuff, inappropriate comments to the female student (he says "I'm not your father" in response to her wanting to be told want to do, he relates an anecdote about the rich copulating with less clothes on to the student), only to be told by the student in the next act that she's having him done for sexual harassment because of his comments.
+He makes a few off-the-cuff, inappropriate comments to the female student (he says "I'm not your father" in response to her wanting to be told what to do, he relates an anecdote about the rich copulating with less clothes on to the student), only to be told by the student in the next act that she's having him done for sexual harassment because of his comments.

 - Unspoken Plan Guarantee: Heist is basically this trope extruded out for 90 minutes.
 Thankfully, all the double-crosses and surprises make sense at the very end.